 No matter how you plan on spending your golden years, you’ll likely need to save some money for when it’s time to cash in.
 With some careful planning, you can find ways to enjoy this time—without the constant worry of finances.

 5 Money-Saving Tips for the Dream-Chasing Retiree

 Don’t be afraid to ask for the senior discount!

-It only costs $16 a year to be a member of AARP or American Seniors Association, which will grant you access to a world of discounts.
-Apps like Senior Discounts Club or Flipp can help you easily discover savings at your favorite restaurants, travel, and stores like Target, Walgreens, and Walmart.
+Enjoy access to a world of discounts by becoming a member of AARP or American Seniors Association for a nominal annual fee—$16 and $15, respectively.
+Free apps like Senior Discounts Club or Flipp can help you easily discover savings at your favorite restaurants, travel, and stores like Target, Walgreens, and Walmart.

 Declutter or downsize your home!

 Retirement is the perfect time to take on new projects.
 Get rid of unwanted items in your garage or storage unit, then have a yard sale or donate it to a family in need.
 If your kids have moved out, look at the empty nest phase as an opportunity to start fresh with a smaller home.
 Consider the savings you could generate—lower property taxes, utility bills, maintenance costs and homeowner’s insurance premiums—just to name a few!